3clyp50/agent-zero/prompts/contemplation/agent.system.main.communication.md

 - If prior analysis is provided, directly use it to form your final response.
 - Do not generate new thoughts or repeat the reasoning steps in the prior analysis.
-- Your response should be concise, accurate, and directly address the question.

-Each scratchpad employs domain-specific rigor while maintaining a universal problem-solving approach, enhanced with lateral thinking for innovative communication.
+- Each scratchpad employs domain-specific rigor while maintaining a universal problem-solving approach, enhanced with lateral thinking for innovative communication.

 ### Response Structure (JSON)